6–10 hours per PRD. Fix that.

 How to use this template with AI

 Scriptonia generates all sections of this template from a plain-language feature description.
-Input: 2–4 sentences covering the user, the problem, and the core behavior.
+Input: 2 to 4 sentences covering the user, the problem, and the core behavior.
 Output: a complete spec draft ready for PM review and engineering sign-off.

 Frequently asked questions